jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   .. code-block:: python

-    SyntaxError: parameter without a default follows parameter with a
+    SyntaxError: parameter without a default follows parameter with a default

   I cannot put a parameter that does not have a default value after one that does